mbruno46/mIO/README.md

 # mIO

-A simple IO file format compatible with C++, Python based on tag recognition.
+A simple IO file format based on tag recognition, compatible with C, C++ and Python.

-It allows the user to store data in binary format by attaching a short text (tag) that supposedly identifies the data and simplifies the reading.
+It allows the user to store data in binary format by attaching a short text (tag) that identifies the data and simplifies the reading.

 It is primarily a c++/python library self-contained in a single file.
+A c implementation is provided as well.
 The documentation can be found here:
 [c] (./doc/cdoc.md),
 [c++](./doc/cppdoc.md) and [python](./doc/pydoc.md).